-J. Federal Debt and Interest Payable
+K. Federal Debt and Interest Payable

-Treasury securities are debt instruments issued to raise money needed to operate the federal government and pay off maturing obligations.
-Treasury issues these debt instruments to the public in the form of marketable bills, notes, bonds, TIPS and FRNs, and in the form of non-marketable securities including Government Account Series securities, U.S. Savings Securities, and State and Local Government Series securities.
+Federal debt is primarily comprised of Treasury securities, which are debt instruments issued to the public to raise money needed to operate the federal government and pay off maturing obligations.
+Treasury issues these debt instruments to the public in the form of marketable bills, notes, bonds, TIPS and FRNs, and in the form of nonmarketable securities including Government Account Series securities, U.S. Savings Securities, and State and Local Government Series securities.
 The amount of the debt, or principal, is also called the security's face value or par value.
 To accurately reflect the federal debt, Treasury records principal transactions with the public at par value at the time of the transaction.
 Certain Treasury securities are issued at a discount or premium.
 These discounts and premiums are amortized over the term of the security using an interest method for all long-term securities (term greater than one year) and the straight-line method for short-term securities (term of one year or less).
 In addition, the principal for TIPS is adjusted daily based on the Consumer Price Index for all Urban Consumers.
 Certain Treasury securities also pay interest.
-For marketable securities, Treasury issues notes and bonds that pay semi-annual interest based on the security's stated interest rate, while FRNs, which have interest rates that are indexed to the highest accepted discount rate of the most recent Treasury 13-week bill auction, pay interest quarterly based on the interest rate at the time of payment.
-TIPS, on the other hand, pay a semi-annual fixed rate of interest applied to the inflation-adjusted principal.
+For marketable securities, Treasury issues notes and bonds that pay semi-annual interest based on the security's stated interest rate, while FRNs, which have interest rates that are indexed to the highest accepted discount rate of the most recent Treasury 13-week bill auction, pay interest quarterly based on the inflation-adjusted principal.
 However, for all security types accrued interest is recorded as an expense when incurred, instead of when paid.
-See Note 12-Federal Debt and Interest Payable for additional information.
+See Note 13-Federal Debt and Interest Payable for additional information.

-K. Federal Employee and Veteran Benefits Payable
+L. Federal Employee and Veteran Benefits Payable

 Generally, federal employee and veteran benefits payable are recorded during the time employee services are rendered.
-The related liabilities for defined benefit pension plans, veterans' compensation, burial, education and training benefits, post-retirement health benefits, and life insurance benefits, are recorded at estimated PV of future benefits, less any estimated PV of future normal cost contributions.
+The related liabilities for defined benefit pension plans, veterans' compensation, burial, education and training benefits, postretirement health benefits, and life insurance benefits, are recorded at estimated PV of future benefits, less any estimated PV of future normal cost contributions.
 Normal cost is the portion of the actuarial PV of projected benefits allocated as an expense for employee services rendered in the current year.
 Actuarial gains and losses (as well as prior service cost, if any) are recognized immediately in the year they occur without amortization.